rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 });
 {{< /highlight >}}

 That's how two or multiple links can be composed for creating a Apollo Client instance.
-There exist several links, developed by the community and Apollo maintainers, to extend your Apollo Client with advanced functionalities.
-So it's up to you to explore them as an exercise of this section.

-In conclusion of this section, it's important to see that links can be used to access and modify the GraphQL control flow.
-When doing so, you have to be careful to chain the control flow in the correct order.
-The `apollo-link-http` is called a **terminating link**, because it turns an operation into a result which happens usually by performing a network request.
+There are several links developed by the community and Apollo maintainers that extend the Apollo Client with advanced functionality.
+Remember, it's important to understand that links can be used to access and modify the GraphQL control flow.
+When doing so, be careful to chain the control flow in the correct order.
+The `apollo-link-http` is called a **terminating link** because it turns an operation into a result that usually occurs from a network request.
 On the other side, the `apollo-link-error` is a **non-terminating link**.
-It only enhances your terminating link with features.
-After all, a terminating link has to be last entity in the control flow chain.
+It only enhances your terminating link with features, since a terminating link has to be last entity in the control flow chain.

 ### Exercises:

-* read more about {{% a_blank "different Apollo Error types and error policies" "https://www.apollographql.com/docs/react/features/error-handling.html" %}}
+* Read more about {{% a_blank "different Apollo Error types and error policies" "https://www.apollographql.com/docs/react/features/error-handling.html" %}}
-* read more about {{% a_blank "Apollo Links" "https://www.apollographql.com/docs/link/" %}}
+* Read more about {{% a_blank "Apollo Links" "https://www.apollographql.com/docs/link/" %}}
-* read more about {{% a_blank "composable Apollo Links" "https://www.apollographql.com/docs/link/composition.html" %}}
+* Read more about {{% a_blank "composable Apollo Links" "https://www.apollographql.com/docs/link/composition.html" %}}
-* implement the {{% a_blank "apollo-link-retry" "https://www.apollographql.com/docs/link/links/retry.html" %}} in case a network request fails
+* Implement the {{% a_blank "apollo-link-retry" "https://www.apollographql.com/docs/link/links/retry.html" %}} in case a network request fails
-* invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/53HLLFX" %}}
+* Invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/53HLLFX" %}}

 {{% chapter_header "GraphQL Mutation with Apollo Client in React" "react-apollo-client-mutations" %}}

 The previous sections have taught you how to query data with React Apollo and the Apollo Client.
 In this section, you will learn about mutations.
 As in other applications before, you will implement starring a repository with GitHub's exposed `addStar` mutation.

-The mutation will already start out with a variable to identify the repository which is going to be starred.
-In your Query component before, you haven't used a variable so far.
-But if you would have to use a variable there, it would work the same way as with the following mutation which can be defined in the *src/Repository/RepositoryItem/index.js* file.
+The mutation starts out with a variable to identify the repository to be starred.
+We haven't used a variable in Query component yet,  but the following mutation works the same way, which can be defined in the *src/Repository/RepositoryItem/index.js* file.

 {{< highlight javascript "hl_lines=2 6 7 8 9 10 11 12 13 14 15" >}}
 import React from 'react';